Show

 Hot Gas Temperature (°C)

-The temperature of heating gas after preheating.
+The temperature of the primary gas inlet stream after preheating.

 150.0